-1. Start on the opposite edge to where your current thread is coming out of.
+- 1. Start on the opposite edge to where your current thread is coming out of.
 Think of a circle.
-Bring the new needle and thread through an edge bead and the next closest bead to it, on an angle (UP two beads), then down the two beads just above, then up the first two beads again.
-This over lapping circle locks in your thread.

-2. Stitch three circles to join your new thread and finish up coming out of the same bead as your old thread, in the same direction.
+Bring the new needle and thread through an edge bead and the next closest bead to it, on an angle (UP two beads), then down the two beads just above, then up the first - then down the two beads just above, then up the first two beads again.
+This over lapping circle locks in your thread. - 2.
+Stitch three circles to join your new thread and finish up coming out of the same bead as your old thread, in the same direction.
 Stitch one row using the NEW thread.
-Then, finish the old thread the same way as above, working in a dif-ferent area if you can.
+Then, finish the old thread the same way as above, working in a different area if you can.
 Once done, cut all the tails (but not the working thread!)